mmm29992/Macheers_Bipin_assignment2/Readme.txt

  Bipasha Bipin (bb84832@uga.edu)
  Michael Macheers (mmm29992@uga.edu)

+ compile and run instructions:

+ run script: $ ./script2.sh
+ only runs the int text file.
+You will have to switch the file to run with the double and string text files.

 In the readme file give the pseudo code (steps) for your deleteSubsection operation.
 Using this pseudocode, explain the complexity (big O) of your deleteSubsection operation.